swcarpentry/make-novice/_episodes/08-self-doc.md

 Our `help` target depends on our Makefile to be called `Makefile`.
 But what if our Makefile is renamed or we chose a different name to start with?
-Remember that if we call our Makefile something like `MyOtherMakefile` we have to indicate it to `make`using the `-f` flag such as in `make -f MyOtherMakefile`.
+Remember that if we call our Makefile something like `MyOtherMakefile` we have to indicate it to `make` using the `-f` flag such as in `make -f MyOtherMakefile`.
 In case our Makefile has a different name we could simply change the `help` dependency to `MyOtherMakefile` instead of `Makefile`.
-However `make` has a dedicated variable called `MAKEFILE_LIST` which automatically includes the makefile name(s).
+However `make` has a dedicated variable called `MAKEFILE_LIST` which automatically includes the makefile and configuration file(s) names.
 Therefore, to enhance the reusability of our code, we could change our `help` target to feature the `MAKEFILE_LIST` variable:

 ~~~
 .PHONY : help